St. Bernard's College, Melbourne: Sports

 St Bernard's is a member of the Associated Catholic Colleges and competes against twelve other schools in sporting fixtures and carnivals.
 Students play week-end sport with the Old Collegians.
 St Bernards is particularly successful in Australian Rules Football, winning the Herald Sun Shield in 2017 and 2018.
 A number of boys from these sides have been drafted into the AFL like Noah Balta to Richmond, Xavier O'Halloran to Greater Western Sydney, (in the first round of the AFL draft) and Lachlan Sholl to Adelaide.

 St Bernards had a record twelve straight Athletic championship wins from 2003 to 2014, under the coaching of Gerard Brown, a teacher with years of experience in the role as head coach of the Athletics squad and Cross Country team.

+The St Bernard's Football Club, which competes in the Victorian Amateur Football Association (VAFA), plays its home matches at the St Bernard's College Oval.

 ACC premierships

 St Bernard's has won the following ACC premierships.